yggdrasil-network/yggdrasil-go/doc/Whitepaper.md

 The first hop, from the root, also includes a sequence number, which must be updated periodically.
 A node will blacklist the current root (keeping a record of the last sequence number observed) if the root fails to update for longer than some timeout (currently hard coded at 1 minute).
 Normally, a root node will update their sequence number for frequently than this (once every 30 seconds).
-Nodes are throttled to ignore updates with a new sequence number for some period after updating their most recently seen sequence number (currently this cooldown is 10 seconds).
+Nodes are throttled to ignore updates with a new sequence number for some period after updating their most recently seen sequence number (currently this cooldown is 15 seconds).
 The implementation chooses to set the sequence number equal to the unix time on the root's clock, so that a new (higher) sequence number will be selected if the root is restarted and the clock is not set back.

 Other than the root node, every other node in the network must select one of its neighbors to use as their parent.
-This selection is done by maximizing: `<uptime + timeout> / <distance to the root>`.
-Here, `uptime` is the time between when we first and last received a message from the node which advertised the node's current location in the tree (resetting to zero if the location changes), and timeout is the time we wait before dropping a root due to inactivity.
-This essentially means the numerator is at least as long as the amount of time between when the neighbor was first seen at its present location, and when the advertisement from the neighbor becomes invalid due to root timeout.
-Resetting the uptime with each coordinate change causes nodes to favor long-lived stable paths over short-lived unstable ones, for the purposes of tree construction (indirectly impacting route selection).
+This selection is done by tracking when each neighbor first sends us a message with a new timestamp from the root, to determine the ordering of the latency of each path from the root, to each neighbor, and then to the node that's searching for a parent.
+These relative latencies are tracked by, for each neighbor, keeping a score vs each other neighbor.
+If a neighbor sends a message with an updated timestamp before another neighbor, then the faster neighbor's score is increased by 1.
+If the neighbor sends a message slower, then the score is decreased by 2, to make sure that a node must be reliably faster (at least 2/3 of the time) to see a net score increase over time.
+If a node begins to advertise new coordinates, then its score vs all other nodes is reset to 0.
+A node switches to a new parent if a neighbor's score (vs the current parent) reaches some threshold, currently 240, which corresponds to about 2 hours of being a reliably faster path.
+The intended outcome of this process is that stable connections from fixed infrastructure near the "core" of the network should (eventually) select parents that minimize latency from the root to themselves, while the more dynamic parts of the network, presumably more towards the edges, will try to favor reliability when selecting a parent.

 The distance metric between nodes is simply the distance between the nodes if they routed on the spanning tree.
 This is equal to the sum of the distance from each node to the last common ancestor of the two nodes being compared.